 Mid-Semester Assessment (MSA) is a confidential, non- evaluative form of assessment, used to gather student feedback on their learning experience.
 Mid-Semester Assessment includes Online Surveys and Small Group Instructional Diagnosis (SGID).

-These surveys are tailored to help instructors get feedback from students in the middle of the semester, in time for them to make adjustments for the remaining part of the semester.
-CLT works collaboratively with individual instructors to develop the survey, and then administers it online and finally produces a report with the results.
-Several faculty members have found one-on-one consultations pre and post-assessment to be very valuable in both designing the assessments, as well as acting upon the resulting feedback.
-Every semester CLT announces when mid-semester assessment would be conducted, and sends the link of the request form to all faculty.
-Please make sure you place your request through the announced link.
+Surveys are tailored to help instructors get feedback from students in the middle of the semester, in time for them to make adjustments for the remaining part of the semester.
+CLT collaborates with instructors to develop the survey, and then administers it online and finally produces a report with the results.
+Several faculty members find pre and post assessment consultations with CLT to be valuable in both designing the assessments, as well as acting upon feedback received from students.
+Student response has been very positive to MSA; they appreciate instructor willingness to receive their feedback and act upon it whenever appropriate.
+View the sample survey report here.

 Small Group Instructional Diagnosis (SGID)

 Small Group Instructional Diagnosis (SGID) is a formative assessment tool in which CLT asks students about what helps them learn and their suggestions on how to improve their learning experience.
 Upon Instructor request, two CLT staff members facilitate a discussion with students about their learning experience.
 CLT shares a summary report of student feedback along with suggested recommendations (where appropriate) with the instructor.
 More about how SGIDs are conducted